vincenzomadaghiele/Meta-benjolin/README.md

-# Latent benjolin interface
+# Meta-Benjolin

-A browser interface to navigate the latent space of a generative sound process in 3D space.
+A browser interface to navigate the latent space of the Benjolin in 3D space.

 ![alt text](https://github.com/vincenzomadaghiele/Latent-benjolin-interface/blob/main/frontend/GUI-example.png)